TessaEC/snippets/README.md

 ```

 ## Usage
-To utilize the application via command line, execute the subsequent command:
+To utilize the application via command line, execute the following:

-* Launch your terminal or bash and navigate to the root directory of the repository.
+* Navigate to the root directory of the repository.
-* Trigger the bundling of front-end code by typing ```npm run build``` on the command line.
+* Bundle the front-end code: ```npm run build``` on the command line.
-* Initiate the server by entering ```npm run start``` in the command line.
+* Start the server: ```npm run start``` in the command line.
-* Proceed to your local host's designated port.
+* Check localhosts port
 * Click on the "Install" button.

 ## Credits